 About David Hewlett

 David Hewlett founded Chardonnay Box to bring the joy of chardonnay to his customers.
-He is among the top five percent of wine experts in the world and uses his well-developed palate for picking great wines to curate each box.
+He is among the top five percent of wine experts in the world.
+David uses his well-developed palate for picking great wines to curate each box.
 He is so grateful to each and every customer for supporting this passion project.